College Access Facilitator

 As a young girl, Limayra participated in the Program for Girls & Young Women.
 After two years in the program, Limayra became a Teaching Assistant for Project V.I.P., as well as a member of the Young Women’s Committee, in which youth leaders assist with program design, outreach and event planning.
 Limayra now holds a Bachelors in Psychology from Lehman College, and plans to pursue a Masters in Social Work.
 Being born and raised in the South Bronx by Black immigrant parents from the Dominican Republic, Limayra truly believes that positive impact and healing starts in communities.
 Limayra has a passion for mental health and is currently a counselor in a transfer high school in the Bronx.
 She is deeply passionate about mentoring young girls and non-binary youth, and has hopes of starting a mentorship program that centers mental health and healing.

-Joy holds a BFA from NYU’s Experimental Theater Wing, with additional concentration in Theater in the Community.
+Joy holds a BFA from NYU’s Experimental Theater Wing, and is currently an MA candidate at CUNY School of Professional Studies’ Masters of Applied Theater program.
 As a teaching artist working for Children & The Classics, Joy began implementing Project V.I.P. at New Settlement in 1997.
 During that time, she developed the basic methodology for Project V.I.P. (dramatic writing and performance) for girls; directed shows for CBO-based after-school programs in Brooklyn, Queens and the Bronx; led city-wide training workshops in arts and literacy through Partnership for After-School Education; and provided technical assistance and consultation to over 30 partner agencies conducting arts and literacy projects.
 In 2004, Joy went to work full-time for New Settlement, launching an expanded Program for Girls and Young Women that built upon the success of Project V.I.P. with added programming to address sexual and reproductive health, leadership development, college preparedness and more.
 She coordinates partnerships that supplement the program design, and guides the development and training of a diverse and dedicated staff with whom it is her sincere pleasure to work.
 Joy is especially proud these days that more than half of the current program staff are former program participants.

 Tasheema holds a B.A. in English from Binghamton University (SUNY) with a concentration in Creative Writing, and is currently pursuing her MSW at Lehman College.
 She is a co-facilitator of multiple programs including Project V.I.P., Girl Talk (leadership development), all of our sexual and reproductive health programming, and the summer Peer Educators program.
 Since joining our staff in 2005, Tasheema has completed extensive training in youth development, including arts education, gender-equity, youth engagement, financial literacy, college preparedness, self-defense and sexual health education.
 A native of the Bronx, Tasheema spent three summers during college as a lead facilitator of New Settlement’s intensive Bronx Helper’s Super Summer.
 Her extensive experience working with girls and boys, teen women and men also includes serving as the site director of the Boys and Girls Club of Binghamton, NY, as a program facilitator in the Broome County YMCA, and as an intern in a public elementary school in Binghamton.
 Since 2008, Tasheema has served as the program’s liaison with an ever-evolving coalition of Bronx organizations collaborating to support young women’s sexual and reproductive health, She lovingly is referred to as ‘Mom’ by many of our program veterans, for her nurturing, humorous, no-nonsense style of leadership.